Skip to main content

 Will Magic Wishlist slow down my Dawn store?

-No. Magic Wishlist loads as a Shopify app block, which means it loads asynchronously and doesn't block the page render.
+No. Magic Wishlist loads as a Shopify app block, which means it loads asynchronously and does not block the page render.
 Dawn's Lighthouse score stays the same.
+The wishlist functionality is fully client-rendered after the main page paints.

 Do shoppers need to create an account to save items?